-Table 6 shows the same scenarios as table 5 but calculated at a distance of 100 meters from the release point using a grid spacing of 20 m and time step of 10 s.
-The effect of deposition velocity on the calculation is extremely small.
+Table 7 shows the same scenarios as Table 6 but calculated at a distance of 100 meters from the release point using a grid spacing of 20 m and time step of 10 s.
 The effect of deposition velocity on the calculation is extremely small.

-Table 6.The percent of a puff release of HTO at 100 meters downwind of the release point within 2 hours of first reach that distance.
+Table 7.
+The percent of a puff release of HTO at 100 meters downwind of the release point within 2 hours of first reach that distance.